 –- 433MHz transmitter (+ receiver, they come in pairs) FS1000A

 –- power adapters for the Arduino and the NodeMCU

 –- Arduino IDE with what is needed to program esp8266 devices

-Here is where I get my PCB's made, $5 off if you signup today.
+Here is where I get my PCB's made, $5 signup bonus.

 ESP8266.com Founder and Administrator

 Follow US or add your project

 Home of the ESP8266, ESP8285, and ESP32 microcontrollers....